AbhishekGhume/AI-Powered-Research-Paper-Collector/README.md

 * 🧠 Uses **Google Gemini LLM** to:

   * Generate a smart spreadsheet title
-  * Summarize abstracts (optional future extension)
+  * Summarize abstracts
 * 📊 Creates and formats a **Google Sheet**

-  * Adds headers: Title, Authors, Abstract, Year, URL, IEEE Reference
+  * Adds headers: Title, Authors, Summery, Year, URL, IEEE Reference
   * Appends all paper data, formatted with proper citation
 * 🔗 Makes the sheet publicly accessible
 * 📧 Sends an email with the link to the generated sheet